 By now, your baby is also moving around a lot, so you can expect to start feeling those tiny flutters anywhere between 18 and 22 weeks.
 That said, every woman and every baby is different, so if you’re not feeling any movement, this isn’t a sign anything is wrong.
 Some of it is down to your size, as the thinner you are the more likely you are to feel those movements earlier.
 It’s also largely down to your baby’s position – if she’s facing into your body, it’s much more difficult to perceive these early movements.
 Don’t worry if you haven’t felt anything yet – you will do in a few weeks' time!

-You might also notice that your contact lenses feel a little uncomfortable, or your eyesight is slightly blurry.
-Despite seeming scary, vision changes are common in pregnancy as those pregnancy hormones cause a build-up of fluid in your eyes and changes the curvature of your eye.
+You might notice that your contact lenses feel a little uncomfortable, or your eyesight is slightly blurry.
+Despite seeming scary, vision changes are common in pregnancy as those pregnancy hormones cause a build-up of fluid in your eyes which changes the curvature of your eye.
 Hormones can also affect your tear production, which is why your eyes might feel slightly dry and gritty.
 It’s frustrating, but these changes are usually temporary so it’s often not worth getting a new prescription.
 That said, serious vision problems can be a sign of gestational diabetes or high blood pressure, so it’s important to mention changes in your eyesight to your doctor or midwife.

 What to do this week: